 A continuation of PLH 211, covering the following: fuel oil and its application to domestic burners; oil tanks and tank piping; fuel units; combustion theory; chimneys and draft; commercial oil burners; combustion efficiency testing; heating control wiring; heating system design and sizing; and customer satisfaction.
 Lab time will also be used to properly install control wiring.
-Prerequisite: PLH 211
+Pre-requisite: PLH 211

-PLH 225 Maine Oil & Solid Fuel Code 1 credit 1 class hour
+PLH 225 Maine Oil & Solid Fuel Code

+1 class hr

 Introduces the student to the laws and rules that apply to all oil and solid fuel burning appliances in Maine.
 Discussions and lectures will be centered around the State of Maine rules book for the installation of oil and solid fuel burning appliances, National Fire Protection Association pamphlets #31 and #211, and portions of the National Electrical Code.
-Prerequisite: PLH 211 or instructor's permission

-PMM 102 Intro to CNC Operations 2 credits 1 class hour, 3 lab hours
+PMM 102 Intro to CNC Operations